sermon: Reach for the Goal

 Romans 12:15 Rejoice with those who rejoice, and weep with those who weep.

-Romans 12:16 Be of the same mind one toward another.
+Romans 12:16 Be of the same mind toward one another.
 Do not set your mind on high things, but associate with the humble.
-Be not wise in your own opinions.
+Do not be wise in your own opinion.